 Health equity is the attainment of the highest level of health for all people.
-Studies in Pennsylvania have shown that there is an almost ten percent difference in access to prenatal and postpartum care between black mothers and white mothers.
+Studies in Pennsylvania have shown that there is more than ten percent difference in access to well child visits between black infants and white infants.
 Furthermore, the life expectancy of a baby born in Pennsylvania is strongly tied to zip code.
-A newborn in North Philadelphia has a life expectancy of 68 years, when just five miles to the south newborns are expected to live to 88.
+A newborn in certain census tracts of North Philadelphia has a life expectancy of 63 years, when just a couple miles to the south newborns are expected to live to 86.
 In the U.S., it has been estimated that the combined cost of health disparities and subsequent deaths due to inequitable care is $1.24 trillion dollars.
 Health shouldn't be predetermined by the color of your skin, the language that you speak, the country that you were born in, the zip code that you live in, the religion that you practice, or your sexual orientation, gender, or gender identity.
-As such, we will seek to more accurately measure health inequities within the commonwealth encourage MCOs to promote health equity by considering VBP models that reward improvement in health equity, and promote MCO adoption of the NCQA multicultural distinction.
+As such, DHS has:

 - Created the new Equity Incentive Program, starting in 2020, which incentivizes Physical Health Managed Care Organizations (MCOs) to achieve national benchmarks for Black members.
 The total eligible pool of incentives was $26 million in 2020.
 The Equity Incentive contained two quality measures in 2020, Timeliness of Prenatal Care (HEDIS®) and Well Child Visits (HEDIS®) and will grow to include measures for racial disparities in chronic condition management in 2021.